MikeGillihan/supa-simple-grid/README.md

 # Supa Simple Grid
 A clone of Chris Nager's amazing [Ungrid](http://chrisnager.github.io/ungrid) with a bit of extra stuff I use often.

+## Credit
 100% credit and kudos to Chris.

 ## Installation
 Copy and paste the contents of grid.css or grid.min.css into your css file.